wumixe/dotfiles/README.md

-# dotfiles
+# Wumixe's dotfiles
-My very own dotfiles, use at your own risk.
+My very own dotfiles I use day-to-day on my computer, use at your own risk.

+I currently have dotfiles for the following software:
+- foot